 I’m fond of pointing out that all you have to do is spend a little time with grad students at an elite university to understand why Mao sent these people off the rice paddies.
 They manage to combine wrongheadedness with smug condescension to the point where you want to smash them in the face.
 I suspect a corollary here is that you can understand the French Revolution by spending a few minutes following American politics.
 A normal man wants “to spit on his hands, hoist the black flag, and begin slitting throats.”

 This is why Trump exists.
 It’s never been about Trump, what he says or what he promises to do.
 That’s just the glitter on the stripper.
 The Trumpening is about the people in charge and their callous disregard for their duties and the country they allegedly serve.
 It’s as if the voting public went out and found the one guy who most offends the ruling class.
 Trump is a more polished version of Chuck Tingle and the voters are the Rabid Puppies.
 It’s not about voting for something as much as it is voting against something.

 Trump is the warning shot.
 He’s the food riots before the revolution.
 He’s the stack of letters to the editor in protest over some issue.
 People do not go from happy to bloody revolt overnight.
 It’s a process and the early stages are warnings, at least they should be viewed as warnings.
 If the people in Washington insist on flooding the country with helot labor, despite what’s happening in the election, the people are going to insist on building scaffolds in Washington.
 The Trump phenomenon is the warning.

-This post has already been read 7091 times!
+This post has already been linked to 7276 times!